pluralsight/guides/draft/front-end-javascript/creating-an-optimized-multi-user-offline-first-application/article.md

 }
 ```

-Now, you have everything you need to handle change locally and from a remote database.
+Now, you have everything you need to handle local and remote changes.

 I didn't write a lot about immutability, but as you can see, all these functions above are returning new object / references.
-I think it's one of the best practices that we can use in our application.
+I think it's one of the best practices that we can use in our applications.

+TODO: references of immutability lib/articles

-For example, without immutable data, a `pipe` in `Angular 2` must be impure and it will trigger its `transform` method every time a change detection triggers.
-But if we use immutable data, we can let it pure and the pipe will trigger its `transform`method every time the reference changes.
+For example, without immutable data, a `pipe` in `Angular 2` has to be impure to be able to detect changes in the array.
+The inconvenient is that impure pipes are not good for performances. (link to angular doc)
+But if we use immutable data, we can let it pure and the pipe will trigger its `transform` method every time the reference changes.

-Same thing for the `NgFor`, but the `NgFor` doesn't work with the reference of the array but with the references of its elements.
-That means, if an object changes in that array, we need to change that reference to update the view.
+`NgFor` almost has the same behavior except that it doesn't work with the reference of the array but with the references of its elements.
+It means that if an object changes in the array, we need to change the reference to update the view.
 The `NgFor` is smart enough to update only the changed row.

 # Conslusion (todo)